defliction/DeBooks/README.md

 Dynamic wallet statements for Solana addresses.
 The intention is to create human readable and reconcilable transaction statements that you can use to accuractely account for transaction history over any period.

 A few architecture changes are on the to-do list to make contributions to the codebase easier.
-Web app is no live, please build directly from source.
+Web app is no longer live, please build directly from source.

 Read more here: https://docs.debooks.xyz